Best Oklahoma Adoption Resource for Foster Parents Whose Child Is Becoming Legally Free

 Can the adoption be contested after parental rights have been terminated?

-After a final decree of adoption is entered, the adoption cannot be challenged after three months under Oklahoma's collateral attack limit (10 O.S.
-Section 7505-7.2) except on constitutional grounds.
+After a final decree of adoption is entered, a direct or collateral challenge to the adoption is barred more than three months after entry under Oklahoma's collateral attack limit (10 O.S.
+Section 7505-7.2).
 The TPR itself can be appealed within the standard appellate timeline, but a successful TPR that is not appealed within the appellate period effectively removes the risk of biological parent challenge to the adoption.

 Do I need to pay for the adoption if the child came through DHS?